-- MS Word files (.doc or .docx) only for textual pieces.
+- MS Word files (.doc or .docx) only for textual pieces, please.
 (Please only use PDF for hybrid/multi-media pieces as we want to offer line edits and feedback on your writing.)

 - Maximum SIX (6) pages total, regardless of form, genre, or number of pieces.

-- In your cover letter, please provide a 30-word bio.
+- In your cover letter, please provide a short (30-word max) bio for yourself.
 This can be done in any style, and you can see some examples of various bios at the end of antilang. no. 1